tiagojsag/playbook/purpose/index.md

 Under this priority, we will undertake four main activities.

-* Work on 20 projects in 2019 with an average sized income of 200k
+* Work on 20 projects in 2019 with an average sized income of 200k (baseline is 32 projects with $103k average size)
 * Win more grants to build our research team
 * Extend our client base into Europe
 * Investigate ways to change budget, rates, scope management or types of project to ensure we're setting ourselves up for profitability